 If you are unwell and are worried about coronavirus / Covid-19, please consult https://www.nhsinform.scot/coronavirus or phone NHS 24 on 111 as the first point of contact for medical and clinical advice.
 Please do not phone Keppoch Medical Practice.

 Keppoch Medical Practice is currently triaging all patients with urgent medical conditions by telephone.
-No bookable appointments with GPs are available until further notice.
+No bookable face to face appointments with GPs are available until further notice.
+However patients are able to book same day day and routine telephone appointments.
 These measures have been taken to protect you, the practice staff and the community.
 Thank you for your understanding.

 FOR ALL THE LATEST GUIDANCE AND INFORMATION, CHECK THE NHS WEBSITE (summary below) -